 - A small sewing kit with needles and thread

 The total cost of the hygiene items is no more than $45.

 This category is self-explanatory.
 The items in it are not necessarily from your daily use.
 Rather, these are the items that only an emergency situation will require.
 As a result of a natural or manmade disaster, you might find yourself in an unfamiliar environment or situation.
+This includes even situations that require a knowledge about urban survival.
 You will definitely need to have the following items at your disposal.